DIY Elopement St. Louis | Destination Wedding Photographer

 Originally, the pair had planned an incredible wedding at a local art venue in Downtown St. Louis.
 This was the perfect choice for them as Jasmine is a violin artist and James is a videographer, art plays a huge part in their lives together and they wanted something that represented that in their Wedding day.
 While Covid-19 may have closed their venue down, the couple was able to snag some gorgeous photos from The Last Hotel that were able to bring the modern artsy feel they wanted.
 The Last Hotel was filled with elegant modern fixtures and paintings that would make any DIY Elopement a dream.

 From The Last Hotel, we ran through the streets of Downtown St. Louis.
 Jasmine and James actually took their Engagement Photos in downtown as well, the wedding photos here were only fitting!
 The couple expressed their love for the city and mentioned how important a few shots of the current state of St. Louis would be in their gallery.
 Masks on, boarded buildings and a Global Pandemic, their love trumps it all.
+Being a Destination Wedding Photographer, we see a lot of different wedding events but this one takes the cake for how they truly embraced the chaos.
 Jasmine and James shared handwritten vows privately in a lush green park downtown before heading to Jasmine’s parents home for an intimate ceremony.

 James and Jasmine kept their DIY Elopement sentimental by having their church pastor officiate their ceremony, hiring a fellow violin artist to play as she walked down the aisle and inviting only their closest family and friends.
 A Facebook live was set to record and play live for guests who wanted to tune in and could not make the day because of the virus.
 The couple even included time for a short drive by reception where guests could come by and send love or deliver a small gift to the couple.
 Jasmine and James Elopement shows that you can do it yourself and still have a wonderful wedding.